Methods to replace animal models

 Researcher from the Wyss Institute were first with developing organ-on-a-chip models originate.
 Today these models are developed in many labs and you can find those in Europe through the European Organ-on-Chip Society.
 There are also several organ-on-a-chip devices that are commercially available.
 The field of microphysiological models is actively growing and more and more tissue-specific models are getting available.

 There are several established cell culture models that allow replacing animal experiments with a much simpler, accurate and straight-forward technique, and with maybe greater human relevance.
-These models are validated to a high standard of reproducibility and accuracy by the Joint Research Center (JRC) validation laboratory and are a part of OECD guidelines, which make them applicable for regulatory use.
+These models are validated to a high standard of reproducibility and accuracy by the European Commission's Joint Research Centre (JRC) and EU Reference Laboratory for alternatives to animal testing (EURL ECVAM) and are a part of OECD guidelines, which make them applicable for regulatory use.

 2D and 3D models